 Once you have identified the examinations your child will be taking you may find it useful to look at the specifications for each subject.
 The specification will tell you what your child needs to learn in order to pass the examination.
 Specifications can be found on the exam board websites.
 Here are a few exam boards that offer iGCSEs:

-Be aware that many schools and college do not appear to be affiliated/registered with the Cambridge (CIE and OCR) boards and are therefore unable to offer examinations with these boards.
+Be aware that many schools and colleges do not appear to be affiliated or registered with the Cambridge (CIE and OCR) boards.
+They are therefore unable to offer examinations with these boards.

 There are many textbooks and workbooks available on the market which compliment particular exam boards.
 These can be purchased through reputable bookshops or online.